-There are six parks in the two-mile area surrounding the station, but no parks within the half-mile target area.
-There are several vacant parcels and considerable surface parking near the station area, providing potential for increasing usable green space.
+There are twelve parks in the two-mile area surrounding the station, but no parks within the half-mile target area.
+There are a number of vacant parcels and considerable surface parking near the station area, providing potential for increasing usable green space.
 Strategies to be considered are the creation of plazas, pocket parks, and joint-use agreements with area schools.
-In support of jointuse agreements, Arizona Governor Jan Brewer recently signed SB 1059 which prevents schools from being held liable for injuries sustained by recreational users of outdoor school grounds after school hours.
+In support of joint-use agreements, Arizona Governor Jan Brewer recently signed SB 1059 which prevents schools from being held liable for injuries sustained by recreational users of outdoor school grounds after school hours.